 Includes: Entrance fees, Morning and afternoon game drives in open 4WD game viewing vehicle

 Distance/time: +/- 350 kms, 8½ hours, excludes game drives & stops for wildlife viewing (Maun – Savuti)

 Day 10 – 11: Chobe National Park, Botswana

 The Chobe River flows slowly along the northern border of the Chobe National Park, drawing in some of the biggest elephant herds in all of Africa.
-In the early morning, we seek out some magnificent game and then make our way back to camp for a tasty brunch.
+In the early morning, we seek out some magnificent game.
 The early evening game viewing sundowner cruise is a popular activity as we have the chance to watch the majestic herds of elephant head back to the Chobe River in search of water.
 We camp at Kasane on the Chobe River on the evening of Day 11.